prakhar66/Moving-Car/README.md

 we use thread.sleep(); method for slow movement of an item.
 I use repaint();
 for continue looping
-if you wish to once then ignore it.
+if you wish to do it once then ignore it.